adamarthurryan/tutsplus-video-tools/README.md

       "auphonicUsername": "adam.brown@envato.com",
       "auphonicPassword": "-------"
     }

+A tricky detail: Windows paths have backslashes instead of forwardslashes to separate each folder in the path, and in JSON these need to be "escaped".
+So each backslash - each `\` - should be doubled as in the example above.
+Also note the final `bin` in the path.
+This is the actual folder where the `ffmpeg` and `ffprobe` binaries are found - usually a subfolder of the installation folder.

 If you don't want to use the Auphonic tool, you can leave the `auphonicUsername` and `auphonicPassword` out.